 - Inferior thyroid and ascending cervical arteries: These are the terminal branches of the thyrocervical trunk.
 The latter artery supplies the lateral muscles of the upper neck.

 This branch of the subclavian artery arises from the posterior aspect of the second part, posterior to the anterior scalene on the right side, and usually just medial to this muscle on the left side.
 The costocervical trunk passes posterosuperiorly and divides into the superior intercostal and deep cervical arteries, which supply the first two intercostal spaces and the posterior deep cervical muscles respectively.

 This branch usually (60-70% of the cases) is an independent branch arising from the third part of the subclavian artery.
-When it is a branch of the subclavian, the dorsal scapular artery passes laterally through the trunks of the brachial plexus, anterior to the middle scalene.
+The dorsal scapular artery passes laterally through the trunks of the brachial plexus, anterior to the middle scalene.
 It then runs deep to the levator scapulae and the rhomboid muscles, supplying both and participating in the arterial anastomoses around the scapula.
 A common variation of this branch (30-40% of the cases) is that it may arise as the deep descending branch of the transverse cervical artery.